You are currently viewing No Heavy Cream? Here’s How to Make Heavy Cream with Just 2 Ingredients

 IngredientMeasurement

-3. Cool for a few minutes to thicken.
+• Let cool for a few minutes to thicken slightly.

-4. Optionally, whisk in flour or cornstarch for a thicker consistency.
+• Optional: Whisk in flour or cornstarch for a thicker texture.

-5. Use immediately or store in the fridge for up to 3 days.
+• Use right away or refrigerate for up to 3 days.

 Where to Use Your Homemade Heavy Cream

-Your homemade heavy cream substitute works great in most recipes that call for regular heavy cream.
+Your homemade heavy cream substitute works well in most recipes that call for regular heavy cream, as long as they do not require whipping.

 Extra Tips for Success